 - A knocked-out tooth begins dying within 15 minutes.
 If you put it in milk or hold it in your mouth, it will survive longer—see a dentist ASAP!

-- Aged cheddar, swiss, and Monterey Jack cheese have properties that protect teeth from decay.
+- Aged cheddar, Swiss, and Monterey Jack cheese have properties that protect teeth from decay.

 - One out of every 2,000 babies is born with a tooth.